Written by J. Sundberg

 6. Be Prepared for Inevitable Injuries

 In any workplace, it’s only a matter of time before an accident occurs on the job.
 Have a plan for where to take your employees when they’re injured, and get to know your occupational medicine and workers’ compensation providers.

 Taking the necessary precautions during the pre-hiring process—like evaluating workers’ ability to perform job functions—can result in less workers’ compensation claims.

-Advanced Urgent Care & Occupational Medicine has locations in Brighton, Northglenn and Fort Lupton, Colorado that are equipped to handle both injury care and pre-employment examinations.
-And with our new mobile application, you may not even need to leave the job site to receive care from a medical professional via smartphone or tablet.
+Advanced Urgent Care & Occupational Medicine has locations across Colorado that are equipped to handle both injury care and pre-employment examinations.